Character Search

 Well, this arc meets the "long" part of the qualification for epic, anyway.

 The good news is that there's really not a lot going on here, so i don't have to waste too much time summarizing it.
-It's basically wrapping up the plot from the canceled Nova series.
+It's a crossover with the soon-to-be-cancelled Nova (i have the Nova issues placed prior to this arc).

 There's some Skrull politics going on as well.
-We've got an Emperor Dorrek who according to the MCP is the same Dorrek that I thought was killed during the Kree-Skrull War.
+We've got Emperor Dorrek, longtime leader of the Skrulls.
 His daughter, Princess Anelle, is nowhere to be seen.
-But he's a got a wife that we haven't seen before, Empress R'Kill.
+But he's a got a wife that we haven't seen before, Empress R'Klll.
 She says that Dorrek is only in power because he killed her father and married her.

-Later in this arc R'Kill kills Dorrek and assumes control of the Skrull Empire.
+Later in this arc R'Klll kills Dorrek and assumes control of the Skrull Empire.

 The Sphinx wants to figure out how to kill himself.
 The others are sort of just along for the ride.
 Reed, Sue, and Ben escape from the Skrulls and hook up with the New Champions.